Art of Human Motion

 About my work:

-People in motion are my subject, even if I’m painting a still life.
 I love studying athletes and other kinds of dancers (everyone is a dancer), muscles twisting around the bones.
-But I also think a lot about who’s viewing my work.
+And I think a lot about who’s viewing my work.
 Composing a painting, for me, always involves considering a viewer who will hopefully dance a little as they look: stepping close to see the brushwork, back again to enjoy the illusion, then to the side to see what’s hidden in a fold of plywood or the glint of real gold shining against the wall.

 I believe in celebrating our bodies and in studying from every possible angle how art works on our selves.
 To that end, I spent six years collaborating with psychologists and neuroscientists on exhibits that blend art and science, resulting in original research that we presented at the American Psychological Association conference in 2022, among others, adding new scientific insights about how art conveys meaning and why art matters.